alvinwan/TexSoup/docs/_sources/quickstart.rst.txt

 The below illustrates major categories of features that TexSoup supports--how it works, when it works, and how to leverage its utilities.

-.. note:: Full disclaimer: I follow the same structure that the well-written
+.. note:: Full disclaimer: I'm a big fan of BeautifulSoup documentation and
-          BeautifulSoup docs do.
-So, if the guides look well-organized, thank BeautifulSoup.
-With that said, these are very much a work in progress.
+          modeled these guides after theirs.

 How to Use
 -----------------------------------